lyokoth/sprint/README.md

  - Pandas: Library for data manipulation and analysis, including dataframe creation.
 - Matplotlib / Plotly: Libraries for data visualization and creating meaningful plots and charts.
  - GitHub: Version control repository for collaborative development and project management.
+ - Streamlit: To display dashboards and other data frames.

 TODO:
 - Add  women's 100, 200, and 400M.